-The Institute for U.S.-China Issues at the University of Oklahoma seeks applications for a nine month, $30,000 postdoc in applied social/political psychology beginning mid-August 2013.
-The successful applicant will have Ph.D. in hand, conduct their own research and writing, and work in the Political Psychology of U.S.-China Relations research lab.
-No teaching is required, but demonstrated expertise in psychological theory, methods, and statistical analysis is.
+The Institute for U.S.-China Issues at the University of Oklahoma seeks applications for a nine month, $30,000 postdoc in applied social/political psychology beginning mid-August 2015.
+The successful applicant will have Ph.D. in hand, conduct their own research and writing, and engage in survey and experimental work in the Political Psychology of U.S.-China Relations research lab.
+No teaching is required, but demonstrated expertise in psychological theory, survey and experimental methods, and statistical analysis (especially mediation and moderation) is.
 Knowledge of China or international relations is NOT required.
-In 2013-14, one research focus will be on how identity and ideology shape American and European attitudes towards China and the world.
+In 2015-16, one research focus will be on how identity and ideology shape American and European attitudes towards China and the world.

-Please send a letter of application, curriculum vitae, and three letters of recommendation to Peter Gries, Chair, Inst. for U.S.-China Issues, University of Oklahoma, 338 Cate Center Dr., Rm 334, Norman OK 73019.
-Application review will commence February 15.
-Inquiries can be sent to email@example.com.
+Please e-mail a letter of application, curriculum vitae, and two letters of recommendation to Peter Gries, firstname.lastname@example.org.
+Application review will commence March 9.
 The University of Oklahoma is committed to diversity.
 An ADA Equal Opportunity/Affirmative Action Employer.